Pork Loin in Dried Chile Adobo

 About this recipe

 Pork loin in adobo is a northern Mexican stew where the loin - a lean, tender cut of pork - is marinated and cooked in a deep adobo of toasted dried chiles, vinegar, garlic and spices.
-The adobo penetrates the meat during marinating, creating a complex flavour profile combining the bitterness and depth of dried chiles with the acidity of vinegar and the spiced base of cumin and oregano.
+The adobo penetrates the meat during marinating, creating a complex flavor profile combining the bitterness and depth of dried chiles with the acidity of vinegar and the spiced base of cumin and oregano.
 A comforting dish, ideal served in tacos, over rice or with beans.

 History & Origin